-Lesson Topic Children will know 1 Mental Well Being Recap from year 7 • That mental wellbeing is a normal part of daily life, in the same way as physical health. • The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and that happiness is linked to being connected to others. • Simple self-care techniques, including the impact of relaxation, time spent with friends and family and the benefits of hobbies and interests.
-Where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing.
-New knowledge How to judge whether what they are feeling and how they are behaving is appropriate and proportionate.
-How to recognise the early signs of mental wellbeing concerns and common types of mental ill health (e.g. anxiety and depression).
-2 Internet Safety and Harms Recap from year 7 How to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours.
-That for most people the internet is an integral part of life and has many benefits.
+Lesson Торіс Children will know 1 Mental Well Being Recap from year 7 That mental wellbeing is a normal part of daily life, in the same way as physical health.
+The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and that happiness is linked to being connected to others. • Simple self-care techniques, including the impact of relaxation, time spent with friends and family and the benefits of hobbies and interests. • Where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing.
+New knowledge • How to judge whether what they are feeling and how they are behaving is appropriate and proportionate. • How to recognise the early signs of mental wellbeing concerns and common types of mental ill health (e.g. anxiety and 2 Internet Cofety and Harma depression).
+Z Internet Safety and Harms Recap from year 7 How to identify harmful behaviours online (including bullying, abuse or harassment) and how to report, or find support, if they have been affected by those behaviours. • That for most people the internet is an integral part of life and has many benefits.
 How to display respectful and safe behaviour online and keeping personal information private.
-New knowledge • That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, 2 Dhariad Hashkand Fitanas which can have a negative impact on mental health.
-3 Physical Health and Fitness Recap from year 7 & Healthy Eating The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress.The risks associated with an inactive lifestyle (including obesity).
-How and when to seek support including which adults to speak to in school if they are worried about their health.
+New knowledge • That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
+3 Physical Health and Fitness Recap from year 7 & Healthy Eating • The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress.
+The risks associated with an inactive lifestyle (including obesity). • How and when to seek support including which adults to speak to in school if they are worried about their health.
 New Knowledge How to take increased responsibility for their own physical health and fitness.
-4 Drugs, Alcohol and Recap from year 7 4 Tobacco • The facts about legal and illegal drugs and their associated risks, including the link between drug use, and the Tobacco associated risks, including the link to serious mental health conditions. associated risks, including the link to serious mental neath conditions.
+4 Drugs, Alcohol and Recap from year 7 Tobacco • The facts about legal and illegal drugs and their associated risks, including the link between drug use, and the associated risks, including the link to serious mental health conditions.